-The Office for Low Emission Vehicles (OLEV) has consulted on the Government's plan to end the sale of new petrol, diesel and hybrid cars and vans by 2035 or earlier.
-Proposing to bring the phase out date forward from 2040.
+The Office for Zero Emission Vehicles (OZEV) has consulted on the Government's plan to end the sale of new petrol, diesel and hybrid cars and vans by 2035 or earlier, proposing to bring the phase out date forward from 2040.

 The consultation focused on 5 key areas:

 - the definition of what should be phased out

 - the impact of these ambitions on different sectors of industry and society and